spiffe/spire-examples/README.md

 ## EKS

+Examples showing how to deploy SPIRE on Amazon EKS.

 + [EKS-based SAT with SPIRE 0.8.0](examples/k8s/eks_sat) - This slightly modifies the **Kubernetes Simple SAT** configuration to make it compatible with EKS platform.